THE PASHLEY MOULTON TSR30Road Build

 I went online and sized-up all the available commercial folders I could find; Airnimal, Bike Friday, Dahon, Brompton, Birdy, Pacific Reach, Giant, Jeep, Land Rover, Mezz, cheap Chinese knock-offs, high-end Taiwanese knock-offs and quite a few other brands that I’d never even heard of.
 Some of them excelled in their relative field, some of them offered great value for money, some even appeared too good to be true (they usually were), but none stood out as the clear winner.
 They either lacked full suspension, road geometry, folded poorly or very slowly, were too heavy or just a combination of the above.
 More than anything, however, I just never really felt attached to anything I’d seen, they just didn’t seem right as the basis for my dream ride.
 Not giving up hope, however, I followed up with two of the most popular brands: Airnimal and Bike Friday.

 Initially, I considered the Airnimal Chameleon Sport in Canary Yellow, but the actual size when standing there in person took me by total surprise.
 The Chameleon is actually quite big.
-Looking objectively, it’s a fast road-inspired bike with good acceleration, has rear elastomer suspension (much like the Brompton), and accepts road groupsets such as Shimano, SRAM and Campagnolo.
+Looking objectively, it’s a fast road-inspired bike with good acceleration, has rear elastomer suspension (much like the Brompton), and accepts road groupsets such as Shimano, SRAM, and Campagnolo.
 It certainly looked the part on the tarmac and it’s got a reputation for tremendous speed when you push it hard, but the size kept nagging at me.
 The frame fold was okay but not amazing, in five to ten minutes you could get it compact enough to fit, say, in the overhead luggage shelf on a British train (at a push).
 With my limited research, the Airnimal Chameleon Sport represented a seriously good folding road bike, and if I planned to travel the world by car with the Chameleon in the boot, well I’d have invested there and then (and to be fair, many people do).
 But I was after a fast, folding tourer.
-The right bike for me needed a stronger core for front and rear luggage, a smaller overall unfolded footprint, and finally the all important front suspension.
-It’s worth noting that Airnimal offer a road version of their outstanding Rhino MTB folder that looks, and reportedly rides, seriously top of it's class.
-At 2199 GBP it's priced aggressively, too.
-Both great bikes, and if you own one I'm sure you absolutely love it, but not for me just yet.
+The right bike for me needed a stronger core for front and rear luggage, a smaller overall unfolded footprint, and finally the all-important front suspension.
+It’s worth noting that Airnimal offers a road version of their outstanding Rhino MTB folder that looks, and reportedly rides, seriously top of

 Crusoe Llama, however, was now closest to my particular needs so that went to the top of the list and the research continued.